 Beneath the keys on every keyboard are the switches.
 Like regular switches, they work by pressing a key to complete a circuit and actuate it.
-There are various designs and implementation of this principle.
+There are various designs and implementations of this principle.
 Keyboard switches can be categorized into mechanical switches and membrane switches.

 You will find mechanical switches neatly tucked beneath the keys of a mechanical keyboard.
 These switches contain moving parts, and they differ significantly from other switches.
-These switches offer unmistakable feels and durability.

 Mechanical keyboard Terminology.